 Book now: Benares

 What: It’s difficult not to reach for the superlatives when talking about this Michelin-starred Mayfair thriller, and for good reason.
-Gymkhana’s menu happily accommodates all palates and preferences, whether your taste is for a gently-spiced pilau or a fearsome vindaloo, and whatever you order is going to be exceptional.
-Gymkhana was refurbished after a fire some years ago - now it's looking swankier than ever.
+Gymkhana’s menu happily accommodates all palates and preferences, whether your taste is for a gently-spiced pilau or a fearsome vindaloo - whatever you order is going to be exceptional.
+Gymkhana was refurbished after a fire a few years back - now it's looking swankier than ever.

 Where: 42 Albemarle Street, Mayfair, W1S 4JH